23 FAQs about employment tribunals

 Probably, but take legal advice.
 If the Tribunal accepts that you had good reasons, it may reduce the size of the award against you.
-But you need to know whether your definition of a good reason is likely to coincide with that of the Tribunal, before you can make a decision on whether to fight or not.
+But you need to know whether your definition of a good reason is likely to coincide with that of the Tribunal, before you can make a decision whether or not to fight.

 9. An employee who left without warning is bringing a case for constructive dismissal.
 Surely they should have given us the chance to set things right?

-Your employee is not obliged to raise concerns under your grievance procedure before they can bring such a claim but, if they unreasonably fail to do so, they risk a reduction of up to 25% in any award in their favour at a subsequent Employment Tribunal hearing.
-From 6 May 2014 it will be mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal.
+Your employee is not obliged to raise concerns under your grievance procedure before they can bring such a claim but, if they unreasonably fail to do so, they risk a reduction of up to 25% in an award in their favour at a subsequent Employment Tribunal hearing.
+However, it is mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal.

 10. We sacked an employee when they came in drunk.
 Now they are claiming unfair dismissal because we haven't followed correct procedures.
 Will they win?

 They might.
-However, this could be one of those occasions when it will pay you to fight the claim, because even though you are technically in the wrong, the mitigating circumstances are so strong that the award, if any, will be negligible.
+However, this could be one of those occasions when it will pay you to fight the claim, because even though you are technically in the wrong, the mitigating circumstances are so strong that any award will be negligible.
 It really depends on which procedures you failed to follow, and how drunk your employee was.

-But if you have half a dozen witnesses prepared to swear that your employee was drunk to the point of being dangerous, and you sent them home to sleep it off, gave them details of the offence in writing once they were sober enough to take them in, held a disciplinary hearing two or three days later, subsequently advised them of their rights of appeal, and merely infringed some minor internal procedures in dismissing them, you will be in a much stronger position.
-Provided that you have acted fairly and reasonably, the mere fact that you have not followed the strict letter of your own procedures will not necessarily invalidate your case.
+But if you have half a dozen witnesses prepared to swear that your employee was drunk to the point of being dangerous; you sent them home to sleep it off; gave them written details of the offence once they were sober enough to take them in; held a disciplinary hearing two or three days later; subsequently advised them of their rights of appeal; and merely infringed some minor internal procedures in dismissing them - you will be in a much stronger position.
+Provided you have acted fairly and reasonably, the mere fact that you have not followed the strict letter of your own procedures will not necessarily invalidate your case.

 11. Can I ask for an extension to the three-week time limit for replies to an ET1 form?